gentoo/catalyst/livecd/files/README.txt

                 Volume Management System.
 This is not safe to use with lvm2. dolvm           This enables support for Linux's Logical Volume Management.
                 This is not safe to use with evms2.
+Screen reader access:
+speakup.synth=synth  starts speakup using a given synthesizer.
+                     supported synths are acntpc, acntsa, apollo, audptr, bns, decext, dectlk, dtlk, keypc, ltlk, spkout and txprt.
+                     Also, soft is supported for software speech and dummy is supported for testing. speakup.quiet=1      sets the synthesizer not to speak until a key is pressed. speakup_SYNTH.port=n sets the port for internal synthesizers. speakup_SYNTH.ser=n  sets the serial port for external synthesizers.
 Other options:
 debug           Enables debugging code.
 This might get messy, as it displays
                 a lot of data to the screen.